Downtown Madrid is packed with a mix of traditional shops and high-street names.

 Where to stay

 I've recommended three of my favourite hotels, you'll find these in the Make it Happen box above.
-You can also see my full list of recommendations here - Madrid hotels.
+You can also see my full list of recommendations here - Madrid Hotels – Award winning expert hotel reviews, from cheap to luxury hotels in Madrid.

 Follow the link to read more advice on Shopping in Madrid.